SunRun/sr-sec-py-sns-logger/README.md

 ```

 ### Step 5: GitHub Actions Setup

+**⚠️ Important: Secret Access Request Required**

+Before setting up GitHub Actions, you must request access to the organization secret:

+1. **Request Secret Access**: Post a message in the `#software-infrastructure-support` Slack channel requesting access to the `SR_SECURITY_GITHUB_ACTION_MODULES` secret for your repository
+2. **Include Repository Details**: Provide your repository name and explain that you need this secret to access the security logging submodule
+3. **Wait for Approval**: The infrastructure team will grant your repository access to this organization-level secret

 For Python repositories that use this library as a submodule, add this workflow to `.github/workflows/main.yml`:

 ```yaml